Hookable

 fluent way keeping the action/filter registration close to the method that

 implements the hook.
-Underneath it calls the core add_action
+Underneath it calls the core add_action/add_filter

 methods.